PrattSAVI/wtcony/README.md

-## WHO TAKES CARE OF NY?
-ONLINE EXHIBTION MATERIAL
+## "WHO TAKES CARE OF NY?"
+ONLINE EXHIBITION MATERIAL
 Skectes for web app visualizing selected CBO turf and quotes using Mapbox GL.
 Data used in the web app is [here](https://github.com/PrattSAVI/STEW_MAP/tree/master/group_data).